cyphercore-dev/GoZ-research/README.md

 3. User receives PAW from the `petomhub`, exchanged at the spot price of ATOM/PAW fed from an oracle

 ## Four Primitives
 - **Clients**: an instance of a lite client for another chain that is committed to state.
 Clients allow you to validate any data you are committing to your chain from the counterparty chain that has the lite client.
 All other primitives rely on clients to prove their data was included in the counterparty chain.
-The clients on each chain need to be updated at least once every unbonding period (~3 weeks), or we could no longer trust it
+The clients on each chain need to be updated at least once every unbonding/trusting period (21 days on mainnet, 330h default in GoZ), or we could no longer trust it

 - **Connections**: connections authenticate one chain with another chain in a 4-step handshake (2 on each chain).
 The clients need to be updated throughout the connections when kept alive to prove the newly committed state on both chains